Julian Schwarzer: Fulham

 In 2016, Schwarzer signed a two-year scholarship deal with Fulham and joined the U18 squad.
 In his first season with the U18 team, he failed to make a single appearance.
 He made his debut for Fulham U18 the next season in a 2–2 draw against Norwich City U18.

-In February 2018, Schwarzer was called-up to the first team as the third goalkeeper in their match against Bolton Wanderers in the EFL Championship.
+In February 2018, Schwarzer was called up to the first team as the third goalkeeper in their match against Bolton Wanderers in the EFL Championship.

 Schwarzer was released in the summer of 2018 after failing to secure a new contract.

 Germany

 A couple of months later, Schwarzer went overseas and joined Regionalliga Bayern club Pipinsried.

-English non-league
+Returned to train with Fulham

-After as short stint in Germany, Schwarzer returned to England and signed for non-league club Harlow Town for a short-term deal.
+After as short stint in Germany, Schwarzer returned to England to train with Fulham FC U23s.

-Schwarzer then joined National League South club Slough Town in the early part of the 2019–20 season.

 In October 2019, Schwarzer joined Isthmian League club Chipstead.
 He made his debut for the club in a 1–1 draw against Tooting & Mitcham United in the Alan Turvey Trophy.

-In February 2020, Schwarzer joined Southern Football League club Harrow Borough.

 In August 2020, Schwarzer signed a short-term deal with Isthmian League club Basingstoke Town.